jonalfarlinga/portfolio/README.md

 I added a unit test for the Azure Tables `increment` function and I wrote a Github Workflows to test and push project changes to the azure storage account's static web page.

-Finally, I created ARM templates to deploy the necessary resources.
+Finally, I created ARM Templates for deploying the necessary resources automatically.
+There were some settings that could not be set by template, and I created a step-by-step process for redploying the site.

-### Steps to re-deploy:
+### Steps to re-deploy

 1. Build the index and python functions in a repository on Github.
 The `index.html` should be in `/public`, the `function_app.py` should be in root.
 2. Start a resource group.
 The CLI commands assume my subscription, but can be overridden for a new subscription.